 What the spam filter does

-First you need to understand what throws an emails into a spam filter.
+First you need to understand what throws an email into a spam filter.
 Whenever an email is received by a server it scans it.
-It looks for keywords that would indicate a message is spam (i.e. Viagra, Lose Weight, 100% Free, etc.).
-Every time it sees something that it thinks could be spam, it gives that specific email a numbered score.
+It looks for keywords that would indicate a message is spam (i.e. Viagra, Weight-loss, 100% Free, etc.).
+Every time it sees something that it thinks might indicate a spam message, it gives that specific email element a numbered score.
 For instance “Viagra” might be worth 3 points and “100% Free” is worth 2 points.
 It also looks at things like: whether you BCCed a bunch of people, whether the message is in HTML, and if the reply address is the same as the sending address.

 By contrast, spam filters also look for things to indicate your message is NOT spam.
 It reviews each email and tries to answer questions such as: